Board of Directors

 Chairman and Publisher

 Dr Pietro Supino (CH/I/1965) was elected to the Board of Directors in 1991 and took on the position of Publisher and Chairman in 2007.
-As part of the new decentralised organisation at the Group, he has headed up both Group Management and the Boards of Directors of the four Group companies TX Markets, Goldbach, 20 Minuten and Tamedia since July 2020.
-He is on various committees at companies belonging to the Group or in which the Group holds an interest.
+As such, he manages the holding company and is Chairman of the Boards of Directors of the three Group companies Goldbach, 20 Minuten and Tamedia.
+In addition, he is a member of various bodies of companies belonging to the Group or in which the Group holds an interest (namely the Boards of Directors of JobCloud Ltd and SMG Swiss Marketplace Group Ltd).
 Beyond the Group, he is actively involved in the industry in his capacity as President of the Swiss Media Association and is also a member of the Board of Directors at the Italian media firm Gruppo Editoriale (GEDI), which publishes the daily newspapers La Repubblica, La Stampa and Il Secolo XIX.
 Pietro Supino completed his studies in law and economics with a doctorate from the University of St. Gallen.
-He also gained a master’s from the London School of Economics and Political Science and was admitted to the Zurich bar.
+He also gained a Master’s from the London School of Economics and Political Science and was admitted to the Zurich bar.
 He attended the Columbia School of Journalism in New York, which prepared him well for his future as a publisher.
 He is currently a member of the Board of Visitors.
 Pietro Supino is a member of the founding family, which is linked by a shareholders’ agreement and jointly holds a majority stake in TX Group.

 Vice Chairman of the Board of Directors and Lead Director as well as Chairman of the Compensation Committee